utexas-bwi/scavenger_hunt/README.md

 `AddHandler application/x-httpd-php .htm .html`

 The mysql password is the same as the sudo password for the bwilab account on Ozil.

+## Viewing the Website on Ozil

+Currently, the website is hosted on Ozil, so you will have to have a BWI account to view the website.
+You can view the website by ssh-ing into Ozil with the following command:

+`ssh -L 8080:128.83.143.224:80 [username]@ozil.csres.utexas.edu`

+Then, open a web browser and go to the website address `http://localhost:8080`, and you will be able to see the website.